-To qualify for the CMT Program, each applicant must be a current CNA with at least 6 months verifiable experience.
+To qualify for the CMT Program, each applicant must be a current CNA with at least 6 months of verifiable experience.

 The purpose of the Certified Medication Technician (CMT) training program is to prepare individuals for employment as a CMT in an intermediate care or skilled care nursing facility.
-The program is designed to teach skills in administration of non-parenteral medications that will qualify students to perform this procedure to assist licensed practical nurses or registered professional nurses in medication therapy.
+The program is designed to teach skills in the administration of non-parenteral medications that will qualify students to perform this procedure to assist licensed practical nurses or registered professional nurses in medication therapy.

-Students must successfully compete a final written examination and a minimum two-hour final practicum exam before a certificate can be issued.
+Students must successfully complete a final written examination and a minimum two-hour final practicum exam before a certificate can be issued.
 Upon successful completion of the program and testing, students' names will be placed on the Missouri State Certified Medication Technician (CMT) Registry.

 Fee: $99 - fee covers required background screenings.

 Note: Many students also take the Insulin Certification course directly after completing the CMT course.